keithwhor/nodal/README.md

 Getting started with Nodal is easy.

 1. Download and install the newest Node 5.x version from [nodejs.org](https://nodejs.org)
-2. Open terminal, and type `sudo npm install nodal -g`.
+2. Open terminal, and type `npm install nodal -g`.
+(If you get an error, run `sudo npm install nodal -g` or fix permissions permanently by <a href="https://docs.npmjs.com/getting-started/fixing-npm-permissions" target="_blank">following these directions</a>)
 3. Using your terminal, visit your projects folder.
 Perhaps with `cd ~`.
 4. Run `nodal new`.
 5. Follow the on screen instructions, enter your new project directory and type `nodal s`.